dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 Let's break this command into parts:

 * `nnoremap <cr>`: tells Neovim we want to  map the pressing of 'Enter' in normal mode to a new chain of commands.
-* The first command is `:wa` (write all)
+* The first command is `:wa` (write all).
-* The second command (separated with an esacped pipe, `\|`), is calling the `rpcnotify` function which will trigger the `refresh` event
+* The second command (separated with an escaped pipe, `\|`), is calling the `rpcnotify` function which will trigger the `refresh` event.
 * Finally, we end the chain of commands with `<cr>` so that there's no need to press 'Enter' a second time.

-And so, all I want to do when I'm pondering how to use types properly is to go to `normal` mode, press enter, look at the end of the flow output and check if the number of errors is decreasing.
+And so, all I have to do when I'm pondering how to use types properly is to go to `normal` mode, press enter, look at the end of the `flow` output and check if the number of errors is decreasing.

-If I got an error that I don't understand, all I have to do is scroll up a little bit to get the full message associated with this error.
+If I get an error I don't understand, I can scroll up a little bit to get the full message associated with this error.

 # Rewrite history

 ## Making the git commit

-Once all the tests pass and flow no longer find errors, it's time to make a git commit.
+Once all the tests pass and `flow` no longer find errors, it's time to make a git commit.

 For this, I'm using `git gui`.
 It's ugly but: